MattiooFR/log-maker-100-days/log.md

 *Main Commitment*:

-I will code in **Python** programming language for at least an hour every day for the next 100 days.
+I will code in **YOUR LANGUAGE** programming language for at least an hour every day for the next 100 days.

 Start Date: December 22, 2019
 End Date (without any breaks): March 31, 2020